Emily Heath-Gray reflects on building a values-led business with purpose — and interviews a fellow founder doing the same.

 Optimism becomes a superpower.
 But so does discipline.

-The discipline to keep showing up, to keep pushing for the next big thing, even when the energy dips.
+The discipline to keep pushing for the next big thing, even when the energy dips.
 Especially after a setback.

 And in all these ups and downs, it’s easy to feel like progress is slow.